lyledean1/treescan/README.md

 # TreeScan

-This is a proof of concept -  multi-language AST (Abstract Syntax Tree) parser and code quality analyzer built in Rust.
+*This is a proof of concept and work in progress*

+Multi-language AST (Abstract Syntax Tree) parser and code quality analyzer built in Rust.
 TreeScan provides both a command-line interface for interactive use and a C-compatible library for integration into other projects.

 ## Features